Implicit score-driven filters for time-varying parameter models: Estimation of static (hyper-)parameters

 \subsection{Simulation study: Static (hyper-)parameter estimation}

-Here we show that ML estimator~\eqref{Eq_MLE} can accurately recover the static parameters and present visual support for the conjecture of asymptotic normality around the true values.
+Here we show that the ML estimator~\eqref{Eq_MLE} can accurately recover the static parameters and present visual support for the conjecture of asymptotic normality around the true values.

 We use nine time-varying observation densities from \citet{koopman2016predicting}; for full specifications, see Appendix~\ref{app: DGPs}.
 We take $y_t\sim p^0(y_t|\theta_t^0)$ with scalar $\theta_t^0\in\mathbb{R}$; all distributions include link functions (e.g., mapping $\theta_t^0$ to $\mathbb{R}_{>0}$ for volatility).
 As in \cite{koopman2016predicting}, the postulated density $p(\cdot|\theta_t)$ is correctly specified, meaning it matches the functional form of the true density (i.e., including the link function).
-However, some densities include additional shape parameters that are treated as unknown and must be estimated: the degrees of freedom $\nu^0 = 6$ for both Student's $t$ distributions and the shape parameter in the negative binomial, gamma, and Weibull distributions (set to 4, 1.5, and 1.2, respectively). \citet{koopman2016predicting} set $\theta_t^0=\theta_{t|t-1}^{\mathrm{ex}}$, making the ESD filter the DGP; here, we set $\theta_t^0=\theta_{t| t-1}$, making the ISD filter the DGP.
+However, some densities include additional shape parameters (see Appendix~\ref{app: DGPs2}) that are treated as unknown and must be estimated: the degrees of freedom $\nu^0 = 6$ for both Student's $t$ distributions and the shape parameter in the negative binomial, gamma, and Weibull distributions (set to 4, 1.5, and 1.2, respectively). \citet{koopman2016predicting} set $\theta_t^0=\theta_{t|t-1}^{\mathrm{ex}}$, making the ESD filter the DGP; here, we set $\theta_t^0=\theta_{t| t-1}$, making the ISD filter the DGP.
 In all nine DGPs, we set $\omega^0=0$, $\Phi^0=0.97$, and $H^0=0.10$.

-Our Assumption~\ref{A5_Concavity} applies to the first seven densities, which are log-concave in the time-varying parameter.
-The final two are not, with Hessians bounded above by $1/4$ rather than $0$.
-To ensure that Assumption~\ref{A2_RL_StrictConcave} holds, we lower-bound the penalty by $1/4$ (equivalently, we cap the learning rate at $4$); in practice, this restriction was never binding.
-For each time step, we solve maximization~\eqref{ProParUpdate} by combining Newton steps with a simple line-search method.
+Assumption~\ref{A5_Concavity} holds for the first seven densities, which are log-concave in the time-varying parameter.
+The remaining two are not, with Hessians bounded above by \(1/4\) rather than \(0\).
+To ensure that Assumption~\ref{A2_RL_StrictConcave} holds, we impose a lower bound of \(1/4\) on the penalty parameter, or equivalently an upper bound of \(4\) on the learning rate, although this restriction was never binding in practice.
+We solve \eqref{ProParUpdate} using Newton steps with a simple line search.
+In fact, for five of the nine cases, the ISD update has a closed-form expression in terms of the Lambert \(W\) function; see Appendix~\ref{app: DGPs3}.
+In practice, however, evaluating the Lambert \(W\) function is no faster than our standard Newton-based routine.

 Table~\ref{tab:RMSEs} reports RMSEs of static (hyper-)parameter estimates for all DGPs and sample sizes $T\in\{10^3,4{\cdot}10^3,16{\cdot}10^3\}$ with $1{,}000$ replications.
 Static parameters are generally well-recovered; RMSEs roughly halve when the sample size $T$ quadruples from $4{,}000$ to $16{,}000$.
 Recovery remains adequate for the final two densities, but the asymptotics appear to set in later: RMSEs still fall by more than half even for the largest sample size.
 This may be due to the non-concavity and/or general difficulty of estimating dynamic-dependence models.